wentzlau/ha-faroese-weather-stations/README.md

 # ha-faroese-weather-stations
 Integration for Home Assistant that fetches weather information from faroese weather stations.
-At the moment if fetches weather data from weather station managed by [Landsverk](https://lv.fo)
+At the moment it fetches weather data from weather station managed by [Landsverk](https://lv.fo)

 ## installation
-1) Create a subfolder called ha-faroese-weather-stations in the .homeassistant/custom_components.
+1) Create a subfolder called fo_weather_stations in the .homeassistant/custom_components folder.
-2) Copy the contents of the repository/custom_components folder into the newly created subfolder.
+2) Copy the contents of the ha-faroese-weather-stations/custom_components/fo_weather_stations folder into the newly created subfolder.
 3) Add the the sensor section below to configuration.yaml.
 Under stations enter one or more weather stations to integrate into Home Assistant.
 A set of sensors are created for each weather station.